-- We are removing the integration with the old Instagram API, and will be relying solely upon Facebook’s Business integration in the future.
-This will also come with the added benefit of you having to sign in to each Instagram account manually in the Flowbox platform.
-Yay!
+We are removing the integration with the old Instagram API, and will be relying solely upon Facebook’s Business integration in the future.

-- Inside the platform, we will make it easier for you both to create more unique templates, as well as visualising which templates you’ve been using a lot.
+Inside the platform, we will make it easier for you both to create more unique templates, as well as visualizing which templates you’ve been using a lot.

-Hopefully this article will have given you an idea on what to do to reduce the risk of your account being flagged by Instagram.
+Hopefully, this article will have given you an idea of what to do to reduce the risk of your account being flagged by Instagram.
 If you find anything unclear or have any questions, don’t hesitate to get in touch with us through Intercom. 🙌